wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dataverse-teams-power-bi/includes/5-share-options.md

     > [![Screenshot of the message with the Send icon highlighted.](../media/image-57.png)](../media/image-57.png#lightbox)

 Users can select to **Open** the Power BI report, or they can select **Subscribe** to set up a schedule to receive email updates.
 For more information about subscribing to a Power BI report, see the links in the Summary unit at the end of the module.

+## Share Power BI during a meeting

+Data-driven decision-making allows you and your team to spot trends, drive actions, and improve outcomes.
+Review data each week with your team to enable better data-driven decisions.
+Add Power BI reports to meetings by adding a link to the invite, adding the tab in a channel, sharing the link in the meeting chat, or sharing your screen.

 ## Add comments to a report